arminvanderburg/arminvanderburg/README.md

 ## Hi there 👋

 I am Armin, I'm from the Netherlands and I program small and fun projects in my free time.
-I post some of them here on GitHub!
+I use GitHub to share, manage and host my projects.

 Here are some programming languages I've built projects with: